vichisuki/vichisuki-Silksong-Practice-Resources/README.md

 This is a split used to directly record an IL attempt, intended for use with the accompanying split files found in the repository.
 They have been designed to be used with the [ComSOB spreadsheet](https://docs.google.com/spreadsheets/d/1-Hy5k_h9dBUUPlwh_I14K-DEwGcNdVQ0utI-KX56d8c/edit?gid=7316953#gid=7316953).

 ### Movement
 Typically starts one room after the IL starts, or after any kind of cutscenes that would otherwise be tedious to sit through when trying to practice.
+Usually an abridged version of the split.

 ### Bosses
 Self explanatory, savestates outside each major boss and sometimes arenas in the route.